 Here are some of the reasons why Lowe's Canada was selected as one of Montreal's Top Employers (2022):

-- Lowe's Canada supports a number of charitable organizations each year and announced a philanthropic investment of $1-million as part of its response to the pandemic -- funds were allocated to stores across Canada, either in cash or in kind, to address the specific needs of the communities within each region
+- Lowe's Canada supports a number of charitable organizations each year and announced a philanthropic investment of $1-million as part of its response to the pandemic and has since followed up with an additional $800,000, which was allocated to local organizations through its network of stores

 - Lowe's Canada invests in ongoing employee development with subsidies for tuition and professional accreditation, and provides a variety of in-house and online training options

 T wo of the core behaviours every Lowe’s Canada employee knows are “show courage” and “take action.”
 During the COVID-19 pandemic, those behaviours took on added resonance.

 “We had to show courage and act by making decisions in real time with the data we had,” says Marc Macdonald, senior vice president, human resources, for the Boucherville-based home improvement retail chain.
 “Where there was uncertainty, we always erred on the side of protecting the health and safety of our employees and customers.”

 During the pandemic, recalls Macdonald, the retailer had to significantly reduce the opening hours in one of its Québec-based stores, sending the entire staff on paid quarantine leave out of an abundance of caution regarding the potential spread of COVID-19.
 In hindsight, he adds, this level of precaution was likely unnecessary given the health and safety measures Lowe’s Canada instituted across its national network of more than 450 multi-format stores.

 “We lost sales when we did that and we paid all our associates who missed shifts at that store,” he says.
 “But we remain proud of that decision because we were acting responsibly on the best information we had at the time.”